 When your acceptance letter comes through you will need to speak to the Swiss consulate in your country to begin the visa application process.
 This should be done promptly as processing time for a D-visa is up to 10 weeks.

+There are 5 universities in the German-speaking side of Switzerland, 2 are in bilingual cantons, 4 are in the French-speaking area, and one is in the Italian-speaking zone.
 The majority of Swiss universities have their own student accommodation which is available to international and domestic students alike at a subsidised rate.

 There is the option of a private accommodation option which is popular with students in Switzerland who want to live together off-campus, although prices for this accommodation is significantly higher than accommodation through the university.

-Homestay is also another option for international students who want to experience the Swiss culture through the lives of a genuine Swiss family.
+Homestay is also another option for international students who want to experience Swiss culture through the lives of a genuine Swiss family.